§18B-1B-4. Powers and duties of Higher Education Policy Commission.

 (C) Incentivize postsecondary program offerings that align with the state’s higher education and workforce development priorities; and

 (D) Establish safeguards to ensure stability of the funding formula model including, but not limited to, providing for periodic reviews of and revision to the performance metrics and funding methodology in addition to accounting for inflation;

 (3) In collaboration with the council and the governing boards:

-(A) Building public consensus around and sustaining attention to a long-range public policy agenda.
+(A) Build public consensus around and sustain attention to a long-range public policy agenda.
 In developing the agenda, the commission and council shall seek input from the Legislature, the Governor, the governing boards, and the State Board of Education and local school districts to create the necessary linkages to assure smooth, effective and seamless movement of students through the public education and post-secondary education systems and to ensure that the needs of public school courses and programs can be fulfilled by the graduates produced and the programs offered;

 (4) Serve as a point of contact to state policymakers:

 (A) The Governor for the public policy agenda; and

 (B) The Legislature by maintaining a close working relationship with the legislative leadership and the Legislative Oversight Commission on Education Accountability;